Hugelajto/real-estate-care/MY_README.md

 The authentication process verifies user credentials against stored data, ensuring that only authorized individuals can access the application.
 This involves checking the username and password against a local JSON server that simulates a database, enhancing security by not exposing sensitive data.

-### Remember Me Functionality

-I incorporated a 'Remember Me' checkbox during the login process, allowing returning users to save their username for future logins.
-This improves user experience while ensuring that sensitive information is stored securely in local storage, rather than hard-coded or exposed in the application.

 ### Mitigating XSS Attacks

 To protect against Cross-Site Scripting (XSS) attacks, I employed Vue's double curly bracket syntax for data binding within the HTML templates.
 This practice effectively escapes HTML content, preventing script injections and safeguarding user input.